-- 1. under another plan, except for Eligible Expenses payable as described in Section 10, Coordination of Benefits (COB); - 2. while on active military duty; and - 3. for treatment of military service-related disabilities when you are legally entitled to other coverage, and facilities are reasonably accessible.
+- 1. under another plan, except for Eligible Expenses payable as described in Section 10, Coordination of Benefits (COB); - 2. under workers' compensation, no-fault automobile coverage or similar legislation if you could elect it, or could have it elected for you; - 3. while on active military duty; and - 4. for treatment of military service-related disabilities when you are legally entitled to other coverage, and facilities are reasonably accessible.